Get exceptional care for common conditions at the Pelvic Floor & Continence Center at St. Joseph's/Candler

 Dr. Stubbs is the only double fellowship-trained, board-certified Urogynecologist in the region.
 Dr. Stubbs is trained in the use of the da Vinci Xi and Si Surgical Systems in performing hysterectomies and various urogynecological procedures for the correction of pelvic organ prolapse.

-Our experienced team also includes a dedicated family nurse practitioner, nurse and physical therapist that works day-to-day with patients.
+Our experienced team also includes a dedicated family nurse practitioner and physical therapists that works day-to-day with patients.

 Isabella Axelsson graduated from Georgia Southern University in 2017 with her Bachelor's in Exercise Science.
 She then graduated from the University of St. Augustine for Health Sciences in 2021 with her Doctor of Physical Therapy.
 Bella has completed specialized clinicals and coursework related to treating pelvic floor dysfunctions and continues to advance her training with additional courses.

 Bella grew up in Savannah.
 Prior to pursuing her doctorate, Bella was a group fitness instructor teaching Barre, Zumba and core strengthening classes.
 In her free time, Bella enjoys working out, reading and relaxing at the local coffee shops.